Elijah: Return

 The Jewish nation awaits the coming of Elijah to precede the coming of the Messiah.

-For Christians this prophecy was fulfilled in the gospel.
-After Elijah appears during the Transfiguration alongside Moses, Jesus explains to his disciples that John the Baptist, recently beheaded by Herod Antipas, had been Elijah reincarnate.
+For Christians, this prophecy was fulfilled in the gospel.
+After Elijah appears during the Transfiguration alongside Moses, Jesus explains to his disciples that John the Baptist, recently beheaded by Herod Antipas, had fulfilled Elijah's return.
 Commentators have said that Moses' appearance represented the law, while Elijah's appearance represented the prophets.

 The Church of Jesus Christ of Latter-day Saints believes that Elijah returned on 3 April 1836 in an appearance to Joseph Smith and Oliver Cowdery, fulfilling the prophecy in Malachi.